sher85/PawMatch/README.md

 3. Select breed type.
 4. Click the "Submit" button - The application will automatically show you available animals.
 5. Click on an animal for more details.
 6. Click on the "Adopt" button.
+(Functionality coming soon!)
 7. Return to the main screen by clicking the top banner.

 <img width="997" alt="app-use-1" src="https://user-images.githubusercontent.com/32082005/216514777-cf548c43-b9ff-41ff-84fe-f51f23d7b037.png">